 - Maintained in electronic media (e.g. stored on a server), or

-- Transmitted or maintained in any other form or medium (which includes paper documents stored in physical locations).
+- Transmitted or maintained in any other form or medium (including paper documents stored in physical locations).

 All PHI is IIHI, but not all IIHI is PHI.
 This is because HIPAA does not protect all individually identifiable health information.
-The IIHI has to be transmitted or maintained in some form to be protected (PHI).
+The IIHI has to be transmitted or maintained in some form to be protected, qualifying it as PHI.

 HIPAA Protected Health Information Identifiers